lefriedberg/blog/content/fukuoka.md

 From the introduction by Wendell Berry:

 > What he fears in modern applied science is
-    its disdain for mystery, its willingness to reduce life ot what is known about it and _to act on the assumption that what it does not know can be safely ignored._
+    its disdain for mystery, its willingness to reduce life to what is known about it and _to act on the assumption that what it does not know can be safely ignored._

 temptation of scientists is to do a no true scotsman about this. ethnobotany example.